lyaunzbe/lute/README.md

 // Outputs tuneA_1360372225.ogg and tuneB_1360372235.ogg.
 ```

-In general, if you aren't transcoding and dont provide any output
+In general, if you aren't transcoding and don't provide any output
 filenames, they will be provied for you in the format of
 infile_epochtime.extension

+## Roadmap
+* Global options
+* Format options
+* Multiple inputs (for things like mixing and concatenating files)
+* Multiple outputs
+* Pseudo effects (:newfile, :restart).
+Example: (sox infile.wav output.wav trim 0 30 : newfile : restart).
+Splits infile into n files, each 30 seconds in length.

 ## Testing
 ```bash